QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 8. The QuickBooks Desktop trap

-This one catches a surprising number of QuickBooks Desktop users: they find @qbodocs.com in a forum post, start forwarding receipts to it, and nothing ever happens — because the receipt forwarding feature does not exist in QuickBooks Desktop at all.
+This one catches a surprising number of QuickBooks Desktop users: they find a QuickBooks forwarding address in a forum post, start forwarding receipts to it, and nothing happens in their Desktop file — because the email forwarding feature does not exist in QuickBooks Desktop.

 What to do instead